 - When one finds oneself in a situation where only very few functionalities required are missing the platform - which is quite often the case.
 One can choose the bespoke application route or use the platform without the missing functionality.
 We have observed that there is an additional route available with open source platforms where one of the following may work out.

 - You may check the feature's availability in the product roadmap of the platform.
 Open source products share their roadmap publicly.

 ps: Lastly, the question mark space may be of academic interest to some.
-Why such a blank space exists?
-As we understand, it is difficult for platforms to move up the feature ladder without moving right in customisation complexity as well (and vice-versa).
-Hence where a platform places itself is a strategic tradeoff made by the organisation/people behind the platform.
+Why does such a blank space exist?
+As we understand, it is difficult for platforms to move up the feature ladder without moving right in customization complexity as well (and vice-versa).
+Hence where a platform places itself is a strategic tradeoff made by the organization/people behind the platform.
 Overall one should always expect the blank space.

 Author: Vivek Singh